NLnetLabs/rotonda-doc/manual/source/components/connector.rst

 .. describe:: listen (mandatory)

-The IP address and the port to listen on for incoming BGP connections from BGP speakers, in the form of: `"ip_address:port"`.
+The IP address and the port to listen on for incoming BMP connections from routers, in the form of: `"ip_address:port"`.

 Example: ``listen = "0.0.0.0:11019"``.